feaselkl/BIMLMigration/PITCHME.md

 ### Wrapping Up

 Biml is a powerful language.
 We've seen one use case in which Biml saved dozens of hours of development and maintenance time.

+With small tweaks, I've implemented this several times in different guises.

 ---